Instructors

 Headshot of CFDE Instructor Charlie Caroutth

-Charlie Caroutth
+Charlie Carrouth

-Headshot of CFDE Instructor Michelle Cuneo
+Headshot of CFDE Instructor Michelle Schultz

-Michelle Cuneo
+Michelle Schultz

 Michelle began dancing at the age of 3 at Niagara Dance Centre in Niagara Falls, NY under the direction of Amber Storr, where she studied tap, jazz and lyrical through her teenage years.
 Upon entering college, Michelle was a member of the Orchesis dance troupe at Grove City College in Grove City, PA.
 She also became a choreographer for the troupe and was selected to be both the Junior and Senior Director.
 She organized the spring performance, auditioned choreographers and choreographed.
 After graduating college, she moved back to the Western NY area to earn a Masters Degree in K-12 school counseling at the State University of NY.
 While taking graduate classes, she became a teacher at Niagara Dance Centre.
 She instructed students from the ages of 6 to 76 in tap, jazz and lyrical.
 Upon moving to Spartanburg, Michelle joined the Tap Dames and Dudes in 2009 and has been dancing in the group ever since.
 She began teaching jazz and tap for Adults in 2015 and was thrilled to assist in choreographing a tap number for the Ballet Spartanburg Production of An American in Paris.
 Michelle has a tremendous passion for the art of dance and is honored to be a part of Ballet Spartanburg's Center for Dance Education.
+Michelle is also CPR trained and certified.

 Headshot of CFDE Instructor Charlotte Lanning